 - Pour melted chocolate mix over biscuit mix, stir all together and pour into the loaf tin.

 - Seriously, leave it in the fridge to set for at least four hours.

 - Melt the other 200gm chocolate and pour over the top, allow to set and decorate if you like.

 To serve, turn it out of the tin and slice.
-Leave a few pieces for your guests.
+Leave some pieces for your guests.